pangyuteng/make-og-pixel-great-again/README.md

 ### for new photos, sync photos using your old OG Pixel.

-+ To take advantage of your old OG Pixel's unlimited photo storage functionality you can do a one way "sync" from new to old Pixel. *** i would only recommend the below solution to those who prefeer comfortable running linux commands than using guis. ***
++ To take advantage of your old OG Pixel's unlimited photo storage functionality you can do a one way "sync" from new to old Pixel. *** i would only recommend the below solution to those who prefer running linux commands than using guis. ***  Those that are not comfortable using terminals, please head to https://www.reddit.com/r/GooglePixel/comments/njk5b3/og_pixel_unlimited_photos_storage_syncthing_guide for other solutions.

     + for both phones:
         + install F-Droid
         + in F-Droid, install: Termux, Termux:API